Imperial-TUM Global Fellows Programme

 Imperial College participants must:

-- Be a current doctoral student (from any discipline, please note this programme is not open to MRes students)
+- Be a current doctoral student (from any discipline.
+Note: this programme is not open to MRes students)

 - Be between 6 and 30 months into their PhD at the time the programme takes place (6 and 48 months for part-time students).
-Students outside of this timeframe are encouraged to apply, but priority will be allocated to students between 6 - 30 months (6-48 months for part-time students)
+Students outside of this timeframe can apply, but priority will be allocated to students between 6 - 30 months (6-48 months for part-time students)

 - Not have taken part in a previous Imperial College Global Fellows Programme